mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 The referee, therefore, is always free to ‘jiggle’ things and smooth out any rough edges in order to create the vehicles he wants to see in his setting.
 We have intentionally put a lot of ‘fuzziness’ into the design system (such as with the space allocated to passengers and the Speed Bands) to make this easier but if the referee wishes to go further... he has our blessing!

 If, for example, you want to create a helicopter that has a special fuselage that is shaped to float on water, don’t feel you need to add the Floats option.
 You are free to say that ability is part of the vehicle’s natural design.
-If you want to build a large vehicle that can nonetheless fit inside the cargo hold of a Subsidised Merchant, again, simply tweak the Shipping Size of your final design.
+If you want to build a large vehicle that can nonetheless fit inside the cargo hold of a Subsidized Merchant, again, simply tweak the Shipping Size of your final design.

 The Golden Rule is that the final designs must fit into the universe you have created.
 It is perfectly acceptable to adjust any characteristics of a vehicle in order to do so.